Dr. Sarah Loughran

 Illawarra Health and Medical Institute, University of Wollongong, Australia

-Sarah is currently a research fellow at the University of Wollongong and part of ACEBR's human neurophysiology research group.
+Sarah is Director of ACEBR and is a researcher and lecturer at the University of Wollongong.
 She received degrees in physiology and psychology from Deakin University before completing a PhD in cognitive neuroscience and psychophysiology in 2007 at Swinburne University in Melbourne.
 She subsequently spent several years as a postdoctoral fellow at the University of Zurich, Switzerland, specialising in bioelectromagnetics, sleep, and EEG signal analysis research.
 During this time she was also accepted as an experienced research fellow in the Marie Curie Training in Sleep and Sleep Medicine initiative.
 Her research focuses on a wide range of bioelectromagnetic health issues including the effects on sleep, human brain function, and the mechanisms associated with these effects, as well as sleep and cognitive neuroscience research more generally.
-She is a member of the current World Health Organisation (WHO) RF Environmental Health Criterion evaluation committee and is an elected member of the International Commission on Non-Ionizing Radiation Protection's (ICNIRP) Scientific Expert Group.
+She was previously the Secretary on the board of directors of the Bioelectromagnetics Society (2015-2018), and is currently a member of the World Health Organisation (WHO) RF Environmental Health Criterion evaluation committee, as well as an elected member of the International Commission on Non-Ionizing Radiation Protection's (ICNIRP) Scientific Expert Group.

 Illawarra Health and Medical Research Institute, University of Wollongong